 If you’re taking over the business’s lease, make sure your future landlord is in the know.
-On the other hand, if you’re negotiating a new lease, double-check that everyone understands the its terms.
+On the other hand, if you’re negotiating a new lease, double-check that everyone understands its terms.

+Does the business come with any vehicles?
 If so, you might have to transfer ownership with the local DMV—make sure to get the right forms complete by the time of sale.

 Similarly, all patents, trademarks, and copyrights might require certain forms to get transferred to you, the new owner.

 Check the SBA’s Consumer Guide to Buying a Franchise to see if you’ll need to file any franchise documents.

 It’s standard practice—and generally a good idea—to ask for a non-compete from the former owner.
 This way, the previous owner won’t set up a competing shop right across the street!

 This document is in case the seller is staying on as an employee.
 Make sure to file this agreement if so.